dpoulopoulos/virtml/docs/source/manual-deployment/node-deployment.md

-# Deploy Debian on KVM
+# Create a Kubernetes Node

-This guide walks you through booting a VM from the network and installing Debian 12 (Bookworm), using a PXE server.
-Moreover, you will learn how to use a [preseed](https://wiki.debian.org/DebianInstaller/Preseed) file to automate the installation of Debian 12 on any VM.
+This guide walks you through booting a VM from the network and installing Debian `12.x` (Bookworm), using a PXE server.
+Moreover, you will learn how to use a [preseed](https://wiki.debian.org/DebianInstaller/Preseed) file to automate the installation of Debian `12.x` on any VM.

 ## Step 1: Define the Worker VM